UniMath/agda-unimath/FILE-CONVENTIONS.md

 ```

 Note that the title of the file and other markdown headers must be on one line,
 even if it contains more than 80 characters.
+Headers that exceed the 80
+character limit are not considered violations of the 80 character rule.

 Directly after the header, include an Agda code block containing